princyok/princyok.github.io/_posts/2020-03-13-some-musings-about-ai.markdown

 Also be careful, because reinforcement learning is not a definitive name for the hybrids of the two.
 There are other subsets of machine learning that are truer hybrids of supervised and unsupervised learning but do not fall under reinforcement learning.
 For instance, generative adversarial neural networks (the family of machine learning models behind the [deepfake technology](https://www.youtube.com/watch?v=cQ54GDm1eL0){:target="_blank"}).

-### ** Deep Learning**
+### **Deep Learning**
-Deep learning is simply machine learning that focuses heavily on deep neural networks, which is a network of artificial neurons stacked into several layers.
+Deep learning is simply machine learning that focuses on deep neural networks, which is a network of artificial neurons stacked into several layers.
 Deep neural networks can be used for supervised, unsupervised and reinforcement learning.
 As such, deep learning can intersect with all three major categories of machine learning.

 However, much of the advances we've seen with deep learning in the last two decades has been for supervised learning and reinforcement learning.
 But there is a lot of ongoing work to make deep learning work great for unsupervised learning as it has for the other two.